 Calorie restriction, also called starvation mode, means restricting or reducing the calories a person eats.

 Calorie restricted diets limit the nutrients an individual gets, thus causing nutrient deficiencies.
 This eating pattern usually limits Vitamin A, Protein, Calcium, Magnesium, Biotin, and Thiamine.

 This dietary regimen can be harmful because it puts the body on a metabolic slowdown.

 Also, restricting calories severely can lead to health problems, such as fatigue, lowers immunity, weaker bones, and reduced fertility.

-Intermittent fasting means not eating at all or severely limiting the intake for a specific day.
+Intermittent fasting means not eating at all or severely limiting the intake for a specific day or set number of hours.
 This dietary regimen is a cycle of fasting and eating periods.
 There are several methods to do this eating pattern, so you can select which method your most comfortable with.

 Continuous fasting opens up the stored food in the body.
 It burns first the glycogen stored in the liver.
 Then it burns the body fat.
 With plenty of supply of body fat, the basal metabolism will not drop.

 During intermittent fasting, the noradrenalin rises, but the insulin drops, thus keeping the basal metabolism high.

 Hormonal adaptations are triggered on this eating pattern, which is not possible with calorie restriction.
 Moreover, it increases the growth hormones, so the muscle or lean mass is maintained.

 7 Amazing Benefits of Intermittent Fasting